fsprojects/Paket/docs/content/commands/generate-include-scripts.md

-## Generating include scripts for all Nuget packages
+## Generating include scripts for all NuGet packages

+<blockquote>This feature is only available in Paket 3.0 prereleases.</blockquote>

-It is possible to generate include scripts for all registered Nuget packages defined in paket.dependencies.
+It is possible to generate include scripts for all registered NuGet packages defined in the [`paket.dependencies` file](dependencies-file.html).

     [lang=batchfile]
     $ paket generate-include-scripts framework net45